LawnchairLauncher/lawnicons/CONTRIBUTING.md

 Dense icons: `10 px`
 Ellipses, rectangles and fine details: `12 px`, `10 px`, `8 px`, `6 px`

 Exact values only, no fill.
+Shapes should be outlined.

 #### 6 Caps and joints